doubleproject/cli/README.md

-# Boson
+# Double CLI

-Boson is a command-line tool that helps you easily develop on blockchains.
+CLI tool for Double.
+This is a work in progress.